stock-linux/workflow/README.md

 git push -u origin hotfix/<version-number>
 ```

-Once all as been fixed, the branch can be push:
+Once all has been fixed, the branch can be pushed:
 ```
 git checkout hotfix/<version-number>
 git tag <version-number>